itamarcasspi/JaMoveo/README.md

    * Login through several Incognito browsers to be able to log to several accounts (This is to bypass local storage )

 2. **Admin song search**
+   * Using the Admin's interface search for a song.
+   * The application API's uses scraping methods to crawl Tab4U for "live" data.
+   *
+3.

 ## Author